Close Menu

 — Negotiating a wage increase based on performance.

-If you combine a couple of these, you’re looking at tens of thousands of dollars more hitting your bank account every year.
+If you combine JUST A COUPLE of these, you’re looking at tens of thousands of dollars more hitting your bank account every year.
 Precious cash you can start piling up for the next step.

 Once your cash cushion is built, it’s time for the fun part!
-Putting your money to work – also known as building wealth.
+Putting your money to work – AKA Investing.

 — The highest return will come from paying off any high interest debts you have.
 This includes credit cards, personal loans and car loans.
-Interest rates here are often well over 10% per annum, which is very destructive to your wealth.
+Interest rates here are often 10% or more, for purchases with a negative return = that is very destructive to your wealth.

-— Next, get comfortable with the sharemarket.
+— Next, learn about different investing options, like the sharemarket.
 I know, easier said than done.
 I used to think it was a casino too.
 But then I learned some important lessons, from some very knowledgeable people.
 So if I can do it, anyone can.

 These are real returns, meaning after inflation.
 Australian shares have produced fantastic returns over the last few generations, producing a return of over 1,000 times your money in real terms.

-— Now start diverting some of your paycheck to your brokerage account automatically.
-Then, purchase your chosen investments every month or two, with a minimum of $1,000.
-Regular investing builds momentum and keeps your motivation high.
+— If you’re going the shares route, open a brokerage account and start diverting some of your paycheck to your brokerage account automatically.
+Then, add to your investments regularly, while minimising brokerage.
+Regular investing builds momentum and keeps you motivated.
 Don’t worry about what the market is doing, just invest.

-Now you’ve gotten started and are making progress, it’s time for the next phase.
+Now that your little snowball is getting started and taking shape, it’s time for the next phase.

 Head back to your list of yearly expenses, and find a way to optimise every single one of them.
 Sure, it sounds as delicious as a Brussels sprout smoothie, but this is where the big progress is made.

 Do it right, and you’ll bring your freedom forward by years!
-That was certainly true for us, and I bet it’ll be true for you.
+That was certainly true for me, and I bet it’ll be true for you.
+Every single year that went by I would do this exercise – looking at what all our expenses were and finding ways to reduce them, a little bit at a time.

-For those that think spending less means less happiness, we’re really talking about priorities here.
+For those that think spending less means less happiness, we’re really just talking about priorities and levels on a spectrum.
+You can meet your needs in ways that dramatically differ in cost – whether it’s housing, socialising, travel, etc.

 At the start, many of us aspire to the wealthy, high-status and spendy lifestyle.
 But the problem is that luxury and comfort is a poor indicator for happiness and life satisfaction.

-By now, you’ve got a solid savings rate and you’re adding money to your investments regularly.
-And it’s all relatively effortless at this point.
+If you’ve followed these steps, you’ve got a solid savings rate and you’re adding money to your investments regularly.
+At this point, it’s all relatively effortless.

 Start researching any places you want to go.
 Skills you want to learn.
 Volunteer work you’re interested in.
 Or a business you might want to start.

-We’ve come full circle now.
-Back to Step 1 and creating your future life.
+This feeds back into Step 1 where you imagined your ideal life.
 But now you’re even closer to making it happen.

 The only negative stories I’ve heard from people who have retired young and not initially enjoyed it, are those who had zero plans and ended up wasting their days away doing nothing productive, which led them to become depressed for a while.